Inlet Industrial Drum Screen

 - Suitable for viscose and fibrous screening

 - Can be skid mounted for portable applications

 Objectives of Inlet Industrial Drum Screen:

 The company’s screens portfolio includes:

-- WPL Inlet “Bug” Screen – A transportable, above ground unit with storm overflow bypass incorporated
+- Inlet “Bug” Screen – A transportable, above ground unit with storm overflow bypass incorporated

 - Primary or tertiary WPL Industrial drum screen – A versatile unit particularly suited to treating wastewater containing viscose and fibrous elements in the widest range of applications

-- WPL Clic-clo microscreen tertiary polishing plant – A cartridge-based screen cloth designed to receive pumped or gravity flows in larger applications where the removal of tertiary solids and biological oxygen demand (BOD) is required
+- Microscreen tertiary polishing plant – A cartridge-based screen cloth designed to receive pumped or gravity flows in larger applications where the removal of tertiary solids and biological oxygen demand (BOD) is required